 Each year IFFP hosts interfaith High Holy Days services, starting with Rosh Hashanah and ending with Yom Kippur.
 You might ask, “what makes a service “interfaith?”
 It means we curate a safe space for families from multiple faith traditions to celebrate their holidays together where everyone can feel truly welcome and valued.
 It means we come together and embrace our practices and learn about what we have in common, not just what makes us different.
 At this year’s Rosh Hashanah evening service, Rabbi Debbie and Rev. Sam had an interesting dialogue about resolutions, forgiveness, and what each of these means in our different faith traditions.

-If you’re unable to watch the video, below is a transcript of their conversation:
+If you’re unable to watch, below is a transcript of their conversation: